-Adults of any age with certain underlying medical conditions are at increased risk for sevenues COVID-19:
+Adults of any age with certain underlying medical conditions are at increased risk for sev causes COVID-19.
+Severe illness from COVID-19 is defined as hospitalization, admission to mechanical ventilation, or death.

-Adults of any age with the following conditions are at increased risk of severe illness fron COVID-19:
+Adults of any age with the following conditions are at increased risk of severe illness from COVID-19:

-- Cancer
+Cancer

-- Chronic kidney disease
+Chronic kidney disease

-- COPD (chronic obstructive pulmonary disease)
+COPD (chronic obstructive pulmonary disease)

-- Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies

-- Immunocompromised state (weakened immune system) from solid organ transplant

-- Obesity (body mass index [BMI] of 30 kg/m or higher but < 40 kg/m)
+Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies Immunocompromised state (weakened immune system) from solid organ transplant Obesity (body mass index [BMI] of 30 kg/m2 or higher but $< 40 \text{ kg/m}^2$)

-- Severe Obesity (BMI ≥ 40 kg/m2)
+Severe Obesity (BMI \geq 40 kg/m2)

-- Sickle cell disease

-- Smoking

-- Type 2 diabetes mellitus